 "The only way to do that is to replace the part," continues Ed.
 "Replacing the part is a very effective solution to any problem provided, of course, that the part is faulty.
 I've seen customers get bombarded with sales pitches, but I always pull the owner to the side and give the real story about what is likely wrong and what certainly will not work.
 My customers always ask for me to work on their cars because I tell them that these solutions don't work."

 So what should consumers do when faced with this dilemma?
-Should consumers fall for the hype?

 "Follow your maintenance schedule.
-The maintenance recommended by your manufacturer is usually the only maintenance you will need aside from other components that simply fail due to age or wear.
-The engine won't perform any better by having every last trace of old engine oil flushed out.
+The maintenance recommended by your manufacturer is usually the only maintenance you will need aside from other components that simply fail due to age or wear," Ed recommends.
+"The engine won't perform any better by having every last trace of old engine oil flushed out.
 If you want to flush all the old oil out, do a second oil change a few minutes after you do the first one.
 It basically does the same thing for a fraction of the money.
 But it seems like a waste to me."

-Although there are some circumstances where a flush should be performed, such as after a component suffers a catastrophic failure or becomes contaminated.
-Flushes as part of regular maintenance are not recommended.
+Although there are some circumstances where a flush should be performed--such as after a component suffers a catastrophic failure or becomes contaminated--flushes are not recommended as part of regular maintenance.
 Even if the chemicals used don't damage sensors and other components, they can dislodge buildup that may be sitting in an out-of-the-way place and force it into tiny passageways, thereby cutting off the flow of oil.
-Liken it to a piece of plaque in an artery that dislodges and finds its way into the brain.
+Think of it as a piece of plaque in an artery that dislodges and finds its way into the brain.

-"If the brake system gets contaminated with dirt or water or if the transmission fails and sends metal particles into the lines, of course we will flush it as those contaminants negatively affect performance and can cause repeat failures.
-Even then, I only use the same type of fluid as is coming out, never any additional chemicals."
+"If the brake system gets contaminated with dirt or water or if the transmission fails and sends metal particles into the lines, of course we will flush it as those contaminants negatively affect performance and can cause repeat failures," says Ed.
+"Even then, I only use the same type of fluid as is coming out, never any additional chemicals."

 What about a component, such as an engine, that has a lot of sludge buildup?
 Would any flush help it?

 "If your engine is full of sludge, there are worse problems you must first consider other than cleaning it out.
 Sludge indicates neglect.
-At that point, engine replacement is my usual recommendation as the cost to disassemble and clean is usually more than replacement.
-You have to also consider all the small passageways and valleys inside the engine through which oil can flow.
+At that point, engine replacement is my usual recommendation as the cost to disassemble and clean is usually more than replacement," Ed says.
+"You have to also consider all the small passageways and valleys inside the engine through which oil can flow.
 Many newer vehicle use engine hydraulics to control valve timing, which can easily plug up with lose debris floating through the system causing more problems."

 In short, the only service consumers will ever need is the service prescribed in the maintenance schedule.
-We always advise consumers to avoid shops that aggressively upsell 'extras,' such as these fluid flushes.
+We always advise consumers to avoid shops that aggressively upsell "extras," such as these fluid flushes.

-We should just start calling them 'wallet flushes.'
+We should just start calling them "wallet flushes."